Font Import: Load TTF, OTF, WOFF, and TTC Files

 Canvas Rendering (Basic Fallback)

-Section titled “Canvas Rendering (Basic Fallback)”If a font cannot be parsed as a vector file, the application defaults to the browser’s standard canvas text rendering (measureText()
+Section titled “Canvas Rendering (Basic Fallback)”If a font cannot be parsed as a vector file, the application defaults to the browser’s standard canvas text rendering (measureText() and fillText()).

-- Browser-Dependent: Rendering results can vary between different web browsers.
+- Rendering results vary between browsers.

 The “Sharp” Feature: Achieving Pixel-Perfect Clarity